Hot Tubs & Swimming Pools

 Once your Development Permit has been approved (if required), proceed to submitting your Building Permit application.

-Once your Building Permit has been issued (if applicable), proceed with your Electrical Permit application.
+Once your Development Permit has been issued (if applicable), proceed with your Electrical Permit application.

 Hot tubs and swimming pools must meet applicable safety requirements under the Alberta Building Code and Safety Codes Act.